Girl (Why You Wanna Make Me Blue): Cover versions

 Phil Collins recorded a version of the song for his album of soul covers, Going Back.

-In the 1990s, Italian-Brazilian songstress Deborah Blando recorded a version of the song as the first cut out of her debut album, A Different Story.
+In the 1990s, Italian-Brazilian singer Deborah Blando recorded a version of the song as the first cut out of her debut album, A Different Story.
 She retitled the song to "Boy (Why You Wanna Make Me Blue)".
 The song and video were a theme for Pepsi advertisements in the summer of 1991.
+The song peaked at number 122 in Australia.